On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Proofs of Theorems --

-{\bf Proof of Theorem \ref{thm:1.4}}.
+{\bf Proof of Theorem \ref{thm:1.5}}.

+Let $M$ be a hypersurface of $\mathbb{H}^{2}\times\mathbb{H}^{2}$ with three distinct constant principal curvatures, and $V$ is a principal curvature vector field on $M$.
 If $M$ has constant $C$, then by Theorem \ref{thm:1.1}, the proof is done.
-Thus, in the following, we assume that $C$ is not constant on $M$, and we will prove that this does not occur.
+Thus, in the following, we assume that $C$ is not constant and $C\neq\pm1$ on $M$.
+We will prove that such assumption does not occur on $M$.